Colorado State University is on the rise – both academically and athletically.

 SUSTAINABILITY

-In 2023, CSU demonstrated it is among the most sustainable higher education institutions in the world by earning its four consecutive platinum ranking in STARS.
+In 2024 Colorado State University once again demonstrated it is among the most sustainable higher education institutions in the world by earning a top-four ranking in the 2024 Sustainable Campus Index calculated by the Association for the Advancement of Sustainability in Higher Education.
 In 2015, Colorado State became the first university in the world to earn a Platinum STARS rating for sustainability performance, and we haven’t rested since.

 PEACE CORPS